aws-samples/amazon-sagemaker-secure-mlops/README.md

 Multi-account model deployment can use the AWS Organizations setup to deploy model to the staging and production organizational units (OUs) **or** provided staging and production account lists.
 For a proper functioning of the **multi-account** deployment process, you must configure the cross-account access and specific execution roles in the target accounts.

 #### Execution roles
 Execution roles `SageMakerModelExecutionRole` and `StackSetExecutionRole` must be deployed in all target accounts.
 Target accounts are accounts where models are deployed.
-These accoutns are member of the staging and production OUs or provided in the staging and production account lists at data science environment provisioning time.
+These accounts are member of the staging and production OUs or provided in the staging and production account lists at data science environment provisioning time.

-These execution roles are deployed to the target accounts automatically during the provisioning of the data science enviroment if the parameter `CreateEnvironmentIAMRoles` is set to `YES`.
+These execution roles are deployed to the target accounts automatically during the provisioning of the data science environment if the parameter `CreateEnvironmentIAMRoles` is set to `YES`.
 If this parameter is set to `NO`, you are responsible for provisioning of the execution roles in all target accounts.
 Refer to [`predeploy-iam-setup.md'](predeploy-iam-setup.md) for step-by-step instructions.

 The model execution role `SageMakerModelExecutionRole` in the staging and production accounts is assumed by `AmazonSageMakerServiceCatalogProductsUseRole` in the data science environment account to test the endpoints in the target accounts.